Rising Stars

 AVVO.com

-Trademark Application Information
+USPTO Trademark Application Information

 The charts below provide a basic explanation of the trademark application process.
 A definition of “intent to use” vs. “use in commerce” is defined below.

-Please note that the time estimates listed in the charts or definitions below are based on average estimates and does not consider the surge in COVID-19 trademark applications.
+Please note that the time estimates listed in the charts or definitions below are based on average estimates and do not consider the surge in COVID-19 trademark applications.
 The most recent time estimates for USPTO trademark filings may be found here.

-Standard/Word Mark Vs. Stylized/Design Mark
+Types of Trademarks: Standard/Word Mark Vs. Stylized/Design Mark

 word mark/standard character mark is used to register the words, letters, numbers or any combination thereof without claim to any particular font, style, size, color or design element.
 This registration covers the literal elements of the mark in any configuration, font, color, or capitalization.
 If your mark is registered as a word mark and you make changes to your logo, you do not need to apply for a new trademark so long as the elements of the word mark remain the same.